 - Parking at the McKimmon Center is free and plentiful.

-BACKGROUND: In 2009, a group of concerned citizens gathered in a Raleigh church basement to organize a response to threats to our nationally recognized school system.
-Those citizens would go on to form “The Great Schools In Wake Coalition,” a grassroots advocacy organization with the mission of providing “accurate information to educate the public about policy initiatives that would impact the quality of education, to foster well-informed discussions about critical education issues, and to advocate for policies that improve public education in Wake County.”
+In 2009, a group of concerned community members and parents gathered in a Raleigh church basement to organize a response to threats to our nationally recognized school system.
+They would go on to form “The Great Schools In Wake Coalition,” a grassroots advocacy organization with the mission of providing “accurate information to educate the public about policy initiatives that would impact the quality of education, to foster well-informed discussions about critical education issues, and to advocate for policies that improve public education in Wake County.”
 Our members attended countless school board meetings, hosted community forums, wrote hundreds of Letters to the Editor and worked diligently to hold the 2009 school board accountable for keeping our schools diverse and providing equitable resources to all students in Wake County regardless of a student’s zip code or income.
 Based on our work in Wake County, we expanded statewide in 2013 establishing Public Schools First NC.
 Both organizations are going strong and are working together to present this timely conference.